fieldtrip/website/tutorial/epilepsy.md

 option.
 {% include markup/end %}

-The shared data is available from [our FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
+The shared data is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/epilepsy/).
 After downloading the data, we set up the path and ensure that FieldTrip is the only toolbox on the path.
 See also [this FAQ](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path).

     restoredefaultpath
     addpath ~/matlab/fieldtrip/